apache/phoenix-connectors/phoenix5-spark3/README.md

 ## Limitations of the Spark3 connector comapred to the Spark2 Connector

 - Non-uppercase column names cannot be used for mapping DataFrames.
+(PHOENIX-6668)
-- When writing to a DataFrame, all SQL column in the table must be specified.
+- When writing to a DataFrame, every SQL column in the table must be specified.
+(PHOENIX-6667)

 ## Deprecated Usages